nextflow-io/nextflow/docs/operator.md

 : When `true`, nested list structures are flattened and their items are collected individually (default: `true`).

 `sort`
 : When `true`, the collected items are sorted by their natural ordering (default: `false`).
-Can also be a {ref}`closure <script-closure>` or a [Comparator](https://docs.oracle.com/javase/8/docs/api/java/util/Comparator.html) which defines how items are compared during sorting.
+Can also be a [closure ](script-closure) or a [Comparator](https://docs.oracle.com/javase/8/docs/api/java/util/Comparator.html) which defines how items are compared during sorting.

 See also: [toList](#tolist), [toSortedList](#tosortedlist)